ramuit44/galactusCrockeryShoppingCart/README.md

       $stateProvider
           .state('summary', {url: '/summary', templateUrl: 'app_components/shoppingCartSummary/summary.html', controller: 'summaryCtrl'}); }]);
    ```

-* The Widget Editor behaviour is driven using the controller object 'weatherWidgetEditorCtrl' and its scope object.
-The Widget Editor uses "weather-widget-editor-output" component to list out and display the widget created using the Widget Editor form.
+* The app behaviour is driven using the core controller 'shoppingCartAppCtrl' and its scope object.
+The 'shoppingCartAppCtrl' is used to add products to the cart , get the Total count of products added to the cart.

-* Each Weather widget component using the input parameters makes call to below two asynch operations for displaying data
-    * navigator.geolocation.getCurrentLocation - for fetching the current long , lat
-    * HTTP GET call to OpenWeatherMap API - for getting the current location weather.

-* The requirement is to call  "OpenWeatherMap API" once "navigator.geolocation.getCurrentLocation" is resolved.
-So for this approch I     took the design pattern of <b>"Promise Chaining"</b>, taking advantage that "then method of a promise returns a new derived promise".
- Consequence :
-    * We no longer have inline functions as callbacks.
-    * In fact, we don’t even categorize callbacks as “success” or “failure.”
-Instead, they are behaviorally specified.
-That way, we can chain each behavior in different combinations in order to get the deserved result per save request.
-    * Overall, the readability of the code is greatly improved.
-And with concise behavioral callbacks, unit testing will be a breeze.
+             *  The product details page behaviour is driven using 'shoppingCartProductDeatilsCtrl'.
+This controller has methods to populate the selected Product model and to increment and decrement the quantity of the product that we want to 'Add to cart'.
+             * The cart page behaviour is driven using 'summaryCtrl' which has methods to increment the quantity, decrement quantity and get total price of products added to cart.
+             * Most of the common behaviours like retreiving the list of products, incrementing/decrement the product quantity, getting total price, removing from cart are captured via a common service named 'productService'.
+The data from the json is retrived via a asynch http call, so the URL can be replaced with real time API endpoint.

 * Used angular Form validations for performing the userinput validations to the Wiget editor form.